 Bridgford developed these sandwiches with a a few basic requirements from the US military, one of which was a three year shelf life.
 What they ended up with was a product that got rave reviews.
 When first tested by Natick (division of the U.S. Army that researches and manages food, clothing, shelters, and other support items for soldiers), the sandwiches received one of the highest acceptance scores of any new product introduction and as you’ll see in the video below there are plenty of soldier testimonials!

 Naturally after learning about Bridgford’s product we had to test some for ourselves and see what all the fuss was about.
 First up is the Pepperoni stick sandwich.
 Like all of the other lunch or dinner offerings (Italian Style, BBQ Beef, BBQ Chicken, Pepperoni Stick, Bacon & Cheese, Sweet & Sour Soy) this was a real meat sandwich, a nice filling food packed with 10 grams of protein.
-They also carry breakfast items such as Filled French Toast, Cinnamon Bun, Apple Turnover, and Cherry Turnover and two different plain flat breads.
+And it was great for lunches or picnics, using a basket for organization of all food and other necessary things.

 First off the first thing you notice when handling this MRE sandwich is the bread is soft and doughy.
 A pleasant surprise when it comes to normally hard crackers in an MRE meal.
 Back to the task at hand, we popped the food into the microwave and cooked it for 30 seconds (you can also heat it up inside the pouch on a engine block, on a hot rock next to a fire, ect).